Cinema of Russia: Early Soviet cinema (1917–1953)

 One of the first acts of the Cinema Committee was to create a professional film school in Moscow to train directors, technicians, and actors for the cinema.
 The All Union State Institute of Cinematography was the first such school in the world.
 Lev Kuleshov, who taught at the school, formulated the groundbreaking editing process called montage, which he conceived of as an expressive process whereby dissimilar images could be linked together to create non-literal or symbolic meaning.
 His work has been referred to as the Kuleshov effect.
 Two of Kuleshov's most famous students were Sergey Eisenstein and Vsevolod Pudovkin.

-Although Russian was the dominant language in films during the Soviet era, the cinema of the Soviet Union encompassed films of the Armenian SSR, Georgian SSR, Ukrainian SSR, and, to a lesser degree, Lithuanian SSR, Belorussian SSR, and Moldavian SSR.
+Although Russian was the dominant language in films during the Soviet era, the cinema of the Soviet Union encompassed films of the Armenian SSR, Georgian SSR, Ukrainian SSR, and, to a lesser degree, Lithuanian SSR, Byelorussian SSR, and Moldavian SSR.
 For much of the Soviet Union's history, with notable exceptions in the 1920s and the late 1980s, film content was heavily circumscribed and subject to censorship and bureaucratic state control.

 The development of the soviet film industry was innovative and linked with the Constructivist art movement.
-In 1922-3, Kino-Fot became the first Soviet cinema magazine and reflected the constructivist views of its editor, Aleksei Gan.
+In 1922–3, Kino-Fot became the first Soviet cinema magazine and reflected the constructivist views of its editor, Aleksei Gan.

 As with much Soviet art during the 1920s, films addressed major social and political events of the time.
 An important film of this period was Sergei Eisenstein's The Battleship Potemkin, not only because of its depiction of events leading up to the 1905 Revolution, but also because of innovative cinematic techniques, such as the use of jump-cuts to achieve political ends.
 To this day, Battleship Potemkin is considered one of the greatest films of all time.

 Vsevolod Pudovkin developed a new theory of montage based on cognitive linkage rather than dialectical collision.
 Pudovkin's Mother (1926) was internationally acclaimed for its montage, as well as for its emotional qualities.
 Later Pudovkin was publicly charged with formalism for his experimental sound film A Simple Case (1932), which he was forced to release without its sound track.